allegheny-computer-science-101-f2020/final_review/sample_questions.md

     - [ ] True.
     - [ ] False.

 8. A software engineer must assess the trade-offs associated with using different data structures inside of a Java program.
-Answer these questions by comparing the following data structures in these pairs, highlighting the strengths and weaknesses of each data structure.
+Answer the following questions by comparing the following data structures in these pairs, highlighting the strengths and weaknesses of each data structure.

 (a) `Array` compared to `ArrayList`